thorn5011/TheByteDungeon.github.io/blog/using_github.md

 # Results

-Clone wit ease `gh repo clone thorn5011/repo_name`, now I can continue to clone, push, pull and all those wonderful actions without a need to re-authenticate!
+Clone wit ease by using `gh repo clone thorn5011/repo_name`.
+Now I can continue to clone, push, pull and use all those wonderful actions without the need to re-authenticate!

 ```sh
 $ git add lol123